Archive for the ‘render’ Category

 • After Effects

-• In contrast to Premiere, which is for conventional light-touch editing, this is for heavy effects and compositing etc.
+• In contrast to Premiere, which is for conventional light-touch editing, this is for heavier effects and compositing etc.

 • After Effects Render Engine